xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_admin_experience/index.md

    * Give individual vendors a trusted/non-trusted status to specify who can add new products to the catalog without moderation, and who must submit new products for approval by the store administrator before they get published.
      See {% link "Managing the trusted/non-trusted status of vendors" ref_2ETaFqTV %}

-   * Approve or decline the publishing of new products created by non-trusted vendors.
+   * Approve or decline the publication of new products created by non-trusted vendors.
      See {% link "Reviewing the products of non-trusted vendors" ref_5G96zfLj %}

+   * Adjust the email notifications sent to vendors after their product is approved or declined.
+     See {% link "Managing email notifications for the Trusted/Non-trusted vendors addon" ref_2x7CPLIC %}